Paul Corfield Godfrey's "The Silmarillion, Part One: Feanor" Demo Recording

 Elbereth, Queen of Light and spouse of the Elder King (Soprano): Emma Mary Llewellyn

 The Elder King, Lord of the Valar in Middle Earth (Bass): George Newton-Fitzgerald

 Amras, son of Feanor (Bass): Jasey Hall

 Olwe, King of the Teleri in the Blessed Realm (Tenor): Michael Clifton-Thompson

-It is written in nine scenes plus a prologue and epilogue, a breakdown of which I will add below in due course.
-(Coloured text indicates that these sections have been recorded and are awaiting final edits and mixing)
+It is written in nine scenes plus a prologue and epilogue, a breakdown of which is below.

 Prologue (8 minutes):